ncatlab/nlab-content/pages/16114.md

 There are apparently hundreds of proofs.
 It should be noted that the Pythagorean theorem is a theorem of Euclidean geometry and depends on Euclid's parallel postulate, particularly the consequence that the sum of the interior angles of a triangle is invariably $180^\circ$.

 One proof[^3] proceeds by constructing, given a right triangle with side lengths $a, b$ and hypotenuse length $c$, the unique line incident to the vertex at the right angle that meets the hypotenuse in a right angle.
 (N.B.: this construction is specific to Euclidean geometry.)
 This bisects the hypotenuse into two line segments, of length $c_1, c_2$ say with $c_1 + c_2 = c$.
-Moreover the given right triangle is thereby bisected into two right triangles, and due to the fact that the sum of the interior angles is always $180^\circ$, it may be seen that the two right triangles are similar (i.e., in proportion to) the given right triangle.
 (A picture is given [here](http://en.wikipedia.org/wiki/Pythagorean_theorem#Proof_using_similar_triangles).)
+Moreover the given right triangle is thereby bisected into two right triangles, and due to the fact that the sum of the interior angles is always $180^\circ$, it may be seen that the two right triangles are similar (i.e., in proportion) to the given right triangle.
 Therefore, if one has side lengths $h, c_1$ and hypotenuse $a$ say, and the other has side lengths $h, c_2$ and hypotenuse $b$, we may derive proportionality equations

 $$c_1/a = a/c, \qquad c_2/b = b/c,$$

 from which we may derive $a^2 + b^2 = c_1 c + c_2 c = (c_1 + c_2)c = c^2$.

-[^3]: The proof which appears in Book 1 of the Elements looks somewhat more elaborate, but the proof based on similar triangles perhaps had to await the development of a theory of proportion, set out in Book V.
+[^3]: The proof which appears in Book 1 of the Elements looks somewhat more elaborate, but the proof based on similar triangles perhaps had to await the development of a theory of proportion, set out in Book 5.

+## Modern points of view

+(...)

 ## References